ITM Platform - Projects Programs Portfolio

 Kanban board with post-it notes organized in columns

-Three broad categories of project life cycle dominate modern project and portfolio management: predictive (sometimes called waterfall or plan-driven), iterative and incremental, and adaptive (commonly referred to as agile).
-Each reflects a different bet about how much you can know at the start of the project and how much you should expect to learn along the way.
+A project life cycle is the sequence of phases a project moves through from initiation to close.
+The way those phases are organized, how much planning happens upfront, and how scope evolves over time define fundamentally different ways of working.
+Three broad categories dominate modern project and portfolio management: predictive (sometimes called waterfall or plan-driven), iterative and incremental, and adaptive (commonly referred to as agile).
+Each reflects a different assumption about how much you can know at the start of the project and how much you will need to learn along the way.

-Understanding these approaches is not just a theoretical exercise.
-The choice of life cycle shapes scheduling methods, tracking mechanisms, team dynamics, and - at the portfolio level - how you allocate resources and compare progress across projects that work in very different ways.
-Let’s break each one down.
+The choice of life cycle shapes scheduling methods, tracking mechanisms, team dynamics, and how you allocate resources and compare progress across projects that work in very different ways.

 Predictive life cycles: plan the work, work the plan